kettanaito/atomic-layout/README.md

 <h1 align="center">Atomic layout</h1>

-[Atomic layout](https://github.com/kettanaito/atomic-layout) is an implementational paradigm that delegates the distribution of spacial relation between any layout composites to the dedicated layer.
-Put shortly, it helps you to create reusable, efficient and fast responsive layouts with _close to no CSS_.
+[Atomic layout](https://github.com/kettanaito/atomic-layout) is an implementational paradigm that delegates spacial distribution between any layout composites to the dedicated layer.
+Put shortly, it helps you to create powerful, immutable, and efficient responsive layouts with _close to no CSS_.

 <p align="center">
   <img src="example.png" style="max-width:650px" />
 </p>

 > Atomic layout uses [Bootstrap 4 breakpoints](https://getbootstrap.com/docs/4.0/layout/grid/#grid-options) by default.
-You can [configure custom breakpoints](https://redd.gitbook.io/atomic-layout/api/layout/configure) to match your very requirements.
+Don't worry, you can [configure custom breakpoints](https://redd.gitbook.io/atomic-layout/api/layout/configure) to match the requirements of your project.

 ## Motivation